david12341235/shipping/README.txt

 The Conn object does no caching; that is, an explore or connect query will take the same amount of time each time they are called.
 Furthermore, explore and connect queries both do the same underlying search: a recursive depth-first search whose base case is either when a cycle is detected or when the cost/time/distance limits are violated (connect queries are set up with infinite limits).
 The queries only differ in which paths to output after retrieving them.
 This design decision was due to the commonality of the two queries.
 However, this is all hidden from the client.
 Also, we enforce that customer locations may only be found at the end points of a path, and the end points of a path must be customer locations.

 In general, when a query or input is invalid, the default value returned is the empty string.

+Notes for assignment3:

+default segment length is now 100 miles, and fleet speed is 60mph. once transfer rate, shipment size, and destination are set for a Customer, shipments get injected once per day.